crypto-meetup-dev/crypto-meetup-docment/README.md

-# Crypto-meetup-Docment
+# crypto-meetup-docment
-Crypto-meetup-Docment，including requirements &amp;&amp; technical documentation and so on;
+crypto-meetup-docment，including requirements &amp;&amp; technical documentation and so on;